cococokoko/AWESOME-misinformation-detection/README.md

 As part of our Data Science & AI specialisation we chose to tackle the problem of fake news on twitter.
 We found to public datasets with labelled tweets and applied different classification algorithms.

+## Why it is relevant?

+1. Addressing misinformation: Misinformation and fake news are pervasive in today's digital age and can have significant societal implications.
+They might conscious and unconsciously form our opinions and political viewpoints (e.g Covid-19 or elections).
+Fake news might even cause chaos, panic or real-life fear.
+By developing and testing a classification model to identify fake news in tweets, we contribute to the ongoing efforts to combat misinformation and promote accurate information sharing.

+2. Social media impact: Twitter, as a widely used social media platform, plays a significant role in shaping public opinion and discourse.
+Fake news on Twitter can spread rapidly and influence public perceptions and decision-making.
+By focusing on tweets specifically, our project addresses the unique challenges posed by fake news dissemination on this platform.

+3. Enhancing trust and credibility: Developing effective tools to identify fake news can help improve the trustworthiness and credibility of information shared on social media.
+By providing a reliable classification model, our project can contribute to creating a more informed and discerning digital society.

+4. Algorithmic transparency and fairness: Testing and evaluating our classification model on multiple datasets can help uncover biases or limitations that may affect its performance.
+By actively addressing biases and striving for fairness, we contribute to the responsible development and deployment of AI algorithms, which is a crucial aspect of AI ethics.

+5. Generalizability: Fake news detection is a challenging problem, and testing our model on multiple datasets helps assess its generalizability.
+By demonstrating the effectiveness of our classification model across different datasets, we provide valuable insights into its potential real-world applicability.

 ## Infodemic Dataset

 The first dataset we used was taken from a paper called [Fighting an Infodemic](https://arxiv.org/abs/2011.03327).
 The authors manually annotated a dataset of 10,700 social media posts and articles of real and fake news on COVID-19.